 Jordan Galvarino, a native of Greenville, South Carolina, maintains an active career throughout the Southeastern United States.
 He has toured throughout the United States and Europe, and as a guest performer on Burlington, VT’s 105.9, The Radiator radio station.
 Jordan has performed in prestigious venues like Alice Tully Hall, the New World Center, and New York's Avery Fisher Hall, where he received an award for Best Low String Soloist.

 Highlight Concert Series.
 He was awarded 1st prize in the Chamber Music Division of the IMKA International Music Competition and was a prizewinner at the Duxbury Music Festival’s solo and chamber competitions.
 Jordan has participated in chamber music master classes with members of the Emerson, Badke, Brentano, and Calidore String Quartets.
 He is an alumnus of Scotia Festival of Music, Music Academy International, Orvieto Musica, Duxbury Music Festival, Green Mountain Chamber Music Festival, the Innsbrook Institute, and Miami Music Festival.
 Jordan was also a Artist-In-Residence at the Atlantic Music Festival, where he was awarded a Contemporary Ensemble Fellowship and collaborated for the premiere of twenty-five new chamber compositions.

-He is currently a member of Sinfonia Gulf Coast, Northwest Florida Symphony Orchestra, Valdosta Symphony Orchestra, and The Villages Philharmonic, in addition to numerous other orchestra engagements in Georgia and Florida.
+He is currently a member of the Northwest Florida Symphony Orchestra, The Villages Philharmonic, Valdosta Symphony Orchestra, and Sinfonia Gulf Coast in addition to numerous other orchestra engagements in Georgia and Florida.
 He previously served as principal cello for the Scotia Festival Orchestra, Florida State’s Opera and Symphony Orchestra, and the Music Academy International Festival Orchestra.

 Jordan earned doctoral and master's degrees in String Performance from the Florida State University and a Bachelor of Music in Music Education from the University of South Carolina in Columbia.